As the decade draws to a close it's a time for new beginnings and a time to decide what your New Year's/Decade's resolution is going to be.

 REASON NUMBER ONE - Our Planet

 For better or worse, the way humans interact with the environment will define the next decade and the decades to come.
-We need to start paying attention to the earth and what better way than to roll up your sleeves and sticks your hands in it.
+We need to start paying attention to the earth and what better way than to roll up your sleeves and stick your hands in it.
 Around one third of our greenhouse gas emissions comes from agriculture.
 Growing your own food builds biodiversity in your garden and reduces food miles and our reliance on fossil fuel based fertilisers as well as pesticides, fungicides and other inorganic chemicals which reek havoc on soil health.

 Growing your own food is also a great way to learn about ecological systems and to instil environmental consciousness into your own behavior and the behavior of people you live with and around.
 When you grow your own food you become invested, literally and emotionally, in the environment.
 You don't want to waste food because you put in your own time to grow it.
 You compost your scraps because you know how valuable they are.
 You learn the taste of delicious home grown produce and you get a practical understanding of biology, chemistry, ecology and climate science.